Synergistic Graph Fusion via Encoder Embedding: Real Data

-The comparison of Table~\ref{table1} to the tables in Appendix for Omnibus, MASE, and USE reveals that the fusion encoder embedding significantly outperforms all other methods by a large margin across all real data, regardless of whether it is single graph classification or multi-graph classification.
-The only exception is the C-elegans data where the encoder embedding performs slightly worse, likely due to its small vertex size.
-Furthermore, the fusion encoder embedding consistently shows improved classification performance as more graphs are included, whereas other methods may exhibit worse errors as more graphs are added, similar to their performance in simulation 3.
+The results presented in Table~\ref{table1} (and compared with appendix Table~\ref{tableA2}) clearly demonstrates that the graph fusion embedding outperforms all other methods by a significant margin across all real datasets, regardless of whether it involves single graph classification, multiple binary graph classification, or multiple general graphs.
+The only exception is the C-elegans data, where the fusion embedding exhibits slightly lower performance, likely due to the small size of the vertex set.
+Furthermore, the graph fusion embedding consistently exhibits improved classification performance as more graphs are included.